 About the editor

-My name is Johannes Steenbuch, I’m a ph.d. in philosophy and patristics, based in Copenhagen, Denmark, Europe.
+My name is Johannes Steenbuch, I’m a ph.d. in philosophy and patristics, living on Bornholm in Denmark, Europe.
 This website functions as my blog and theological repository.

 My own theological views are a hotchpotch of theological doctrines: Classical trinitarian and Christological orthodoxy (e.g. Athanasius and Gregory of Nyssa), 18th and 17th century Baptist Theology (e.g. the idea of Justification from Eternity and Justification by Christ alone), Rellyan and Primitive Baptist Universalist theology, Dialectical Theology, Reformed (e.g. Barthian, Ellulian) Neo-Orthodoxy as well as recent Radical Orthodoxy, etc.

 I mostly post stuff that is relevant for my own work on church history or has been inspirational for myself, but can hopefully be of use to others as well.
 In addition I frequently invite others to contribute with articles and posts, as my hope is to be able to present a wide range of contemporary theological writings together with the more historical texts.